Continue reading "Clear your Postfix email queue in Ubuntu"

 This looks like what we need, so I tried executing it on my new email server:

-postfix: fatal: usage: postfix [-c config_dir] [-Dv] command
+$ sudo postfix -d ALL postfix: invalid option -- 'd' postfix: fatal: usage: postfix [-c config_dir] [-Dv] command

 Uh oh!
 What happened here?
 That command shows up whenever I search the web for how to delete the Postfix email queue, so why isn’t it working?
-Well it turns out that the proper command in Ubuntu (and perhaps other distributions) is postsuper, not postfix.
-That one change fixes the problem and behaves as expected:
+Well it turns out that the proper command in Ubuntu (and perhaps other distributions) is postsuper

 sudo postsuper -d ALL